jrobinso2/mton/README.md

 - [Physically Base Rendering, 3rd ed.](https://www.pbr-book.org/)

 ## License
-MTON is open-source.
+MTON is open source.
 You may use, modify, build, or contribute to the codebase subject to the terms of the MIT license.
 [MIT](https://choosealicense.com/licenses/mit/)